DirckM/App-Template/README.md

 If the user decides not to finish their registration, we will not create a profile for the user.
 We will also handle the case where the user already exists in the database.
 If the user already exists, we will show an error message to the user.

+**NOTE: Now for the Connecting the Sign Up the flow is logic.
+We create an account first and then move to the additional profile info.
+If people anbandon this profile filling in details, you still have their email.
+We can use this to send emails about their account not being finished**

 ##### Reset Password Page
 On the reset password page we will also define the `useAuth` hook to access the authentication functions.
 We will create a form that allows the user to enter their email.
 When the user submits the form, we will call the `resetPassword` function from the `AuthenticationContext.tsx` file to reset the user's password.
 This will send an email to the user with a link to reset their password.